audister09/feedreader/README.md

 This is a Udacity FEND project and it is a web-based application that reads RSS feeds.

-## Steps to run

-Open `index.html` on a browser of your choice.
+## Run Game
+Click on Clone or download button from this repository page, then select Download ZIP.
+Extract the folder content and open `index.html` from a browser for the test to run.
 Once the page is completely loaded, scroll all the way at the bottom of the page.
 There you will see the test results executed by Jasmine.

+## Live view

-The online version can be seen at https://audister09.github.io/fend-feedreader/
+The online version can be seen at https://audister09.github.io/feedreader/